avkabanov/widgets-web-service/README.md

 ## Structure overview
 All widgets can be stored in local memory or in database.
 Implementation of `com.kabanov.widgets.dao.WidgetCache` specify widgets storage.

-Currently there are two implementatons:
+Currently there are two implementations:
  - `com.kabanov.widgets.dao.cache.InMemoryWidgetCache` stores widgets in local memory
  - `com.kabanov.widgets.dao.db.DatabaseWidgetCache` stored widgets in database

- Implementation can be choosen by activating profile in `application.properties`
+ Implementation can be chosen by activating profile in `application.properties`

 - `spring.profiles.active=databaseStorage`
 or